-Flax seed is high in fiber, lignans, essential fatty acids, B vitamins, and minerals like zinc, iron, magnesium, copper, and phosphorus.
+Flax seed is high in fiber, lignans, essential fatty acids, B vitamins, and minerals like copper, zinc, magnesium, phosphorus, and iron.

 Golden Flax Seeds

-The golden flax seed is a new invention and some people seem prefer the nutty taste of golden flax seeds over brown flax seeds.
+Golden flax seeds are a new invention and some people seem to prefer the nutty taste of golden flax seeds over brown flax seeds.

 There isn't too much of a difference in nutrition between the two

 Except the golden seed may contain more oil which means it will become rancid more easily.

 Given the choice, I would probably pick the older brown flax seed over the newer variety.

 Making Ground Flax Seeds

 Flax seed has a tough surface that needs to be penetrated or broken

 up in order for the properties found in flax seeds to be released.